Dkillington/CS50_FinalProject/README.md

 #### Video Demo:  https://youtu.be/VyfFdgA0z2Q?si=FyU1h7_sBEkRvgYK
 #### Description:

-I created a website that displays statistics on any YouTube channel that is within the 'youtube.db' database.
+I created a website that displays statistics on any YouTube channel within the 'youtube.db' database.
 Channels are entered into the database using a WebScrape tool I created in 'webScraper.py'.
 Each step is described in detail below: